What is Fermented Coffee?

 Step #4: Wash & Dry

-Wash the beans with fresh water to remove residues from the fermentation process, and then sun dry or machine tumble dry the fermented beans prior to roasting.
+Wash the beans with fresh water to remove residues from the fermentation process, and then sun dry the fermented beans prior to roasting.
 This is done to avoid further fermentation or spoilage in storage before the roast.

 Step #5: Roast